wp-plugins/spam-free-wordpress/readme.txt

 = Will having a password requirement stop readers from commenting? =

-No. If you've ever logged into a blog or forum, like Wordpress.org, with a username and password to leave a comment then you'll know security doesn't stop someone from leaving a comment.
-Spam Free Wordpress eliminates the need for an account on the blog, and instead uses anonymous password authentication.
-Readers expect some security on the Internet, and all are aware that spam is a problem.
+No, but it will stop spam.

 == Screenshots ==

 1. If Spam Free Wordpress is installed correctly there will be a Password field on the comment form.
-Each time a reader leaves a comment they simply click a button to generate a fresh password.

 2. Spam Free Wordpress in Action